A Metalanguage for Guarded Iteration: Introduction

 \paragraph{Related work} We have already mentioned work by Geron and Levy~\cite{GeronLevy16}.
 The instance of operational semantics we explore here is chosen so as to give the simplest proper example of guarded iteration, i.e.\ the one giving rise to infinite traces, making the resulting semantics close to one explored in a line of work by Nakata and Uustalu~\cite{NakataUustalu10,NakataUustalu10a, Nakata11,NakataUustalu15}.
 We regard our operational semantics as a showcase for the denotational semantics, and do not mean to address the notorious issue of undecidability of program termination, which is the main theme of Nakata and Uustalu's work.
 We do however see our work as a stepping stone both for deriving more sophisticated styles of operational semantics and for developing concrete denotational models for addressing the operational behaviour as discussed in op.cit.
 The \emph{guarded $\lambda$-calculus}~\cite{CloustonBizjakEtAl16} is a recently introduced language for guarded recursion (as apposed to guarded iteration), on the one hand much more expressive than ours, but on the other hand capturing a very concrete model, the \emph{topos of trees}~\cite{BirkedalMgelbergEtAl12}.

-This paper extends a previous conference publication~\cite{GoncharovEA18} by giving full proofs and additional example material.
+This paper extends a previous conference publication~\cite{GoncharovRauchEtAl18} by giving full proofs and additional explanations and example material.
 Also, we consolidate the treatment of iteration-in-context by showing the necessity of conditions relating the strength to guardedness and iteration (Theorem~\ref{thm:slice-converse}).
+The version of the metalanguage we present here (Fig.~\ref{fig:lang.full}) improves slightly on the original conference version by modifying the formation rules for $\oname{gcase}$ and $\oname{handle}$; this, in particular, allows us to type more terms, and handle ``unguarded exceptions''.

 \paragraph{Plan of the paper} In Section~\ref{sec:monad} we give the necessary technical preliminaries, and discuss and complement the semantic foundations for guarded iteration~\cite{GoncharovSchroderEtAl17,GoncharovSchroder18}.
 In Sections~\ref{sec:meta} and~\ref{sec:deno} we present our metalanguage for guarded iteration (without functional types) and its generic denotational semantics.
 In Section~\ref{sec:expo} we identify conditions for interpreting functional types and extend the denotational semantics to this case.
 In Section~\ref{sec:adeq} we consider an instance of our metalanguage (for a specific choice of signature), give a big-step operational semantics and prove a corresponding adequacy result.
 Conclusions are drawn in Section~\ref{sec:concl}.